Child Neurology Residency Rotations

 Throughout all three years of child neurology training, our residents participate in their own child neurology continuity clinic, which is located in the ambulatory care center at Bellevue.
 You see your own continuity patients a minimum of a half day each week throughout training.
-For three months in each of your last two years of training, that time increases by an additional two half days per week while you are on the outpatient clinical service.
+For three months in each of your last two years of training, that time increases by an additional two half days per week while you are on the outpatient clinical service with an additional half day of private child neurology at the 41st Street Ambulatory Care Center.
 This provides exposure to a broad spectrum of patients, both diagnostically and demographically, and an exceptionally rich outpatient child neurology experience throughout training.

 During CN-1, residents also have a half day of adult neurology clinic at Bellevue, ensuring solid experience with adult outpatient neurology conditions and management.